thomashoullier/gauss-quad/README.md

 The system `gauss-quad` is aimed at computing nodes and weights for Gaussian quadrature schemes, with respect to an arbitrary weight function.

+The system `gauss-quad/arbprec` implements the routines with arbitrary precision computations.

 Please refer to [7] for context on Gaussian quadrature.

 ## Implementation